 Lina said then, “We are artists, therefore, inevitably we are always political activists.
 I am not a Communist, I’m a Socialist.
 I believe in freedom, I fight for freedom, I am proudly democratic and I am a leftist.”
 And she’s still active today at the age of 90.
 In 2015 a documentary about her career, Behind the White Glasses, premiered at the Venice Film Festival.

-Featured photo of Giancarlo Giannini by Magnus Sundholm for HFPA (c) 2018
+Featured photo of Giancarlo Giannini (c) HFPA 2018